Write an Abstract Page in APA Format Using Microsoft Word

 Note: The first line is NOT indented.
 Paragraphs in the main text are, but not the abstract paragraph.

-3. Set the font size to 12 (or font size that you have chosen).
+3. Select the font size to the size you have chosen for your paper, for example size 12.

-5. Select Line and Paragraph Spacing and set to 2.0 (double spaced).
+5. Select Line and Paragraph Spacing and set it to 2.0, which means the lines will be double-spaced.

 Example of an Abstract in APA Format

-Figure 4 is an example of an abstract in a student paper.
+Figure 4 shows an abstract in a student paper.

 Example of a Professional Abstract in APA FormatFigure 5: Example of a Professional Abstract in APA Format

-Should You Use Word Styles to Create the Abstract Page in APA Format?
+Should You Use Microsoft Word Styles to Create the Abstract Page in APA Format?

-A Word style is a definition of the format of some text, for example, the font type, the font size, line spacing, bold, italic, and so on.
+Microsoft Word style refers to a predefined format for text, which includes aspects such as font type, font size, line spacing, bold, italic, and more.

-If you expect to write several abstracts in your academic writing career, consider setting up a style for an abstract in APA format.
+On the other hand, if you expect to write multiple abstracts during your academic writing career, it might be worthwhile to create a style for an abstract in APA format.

 Summary